ajeetchaulagain/react-redux-custom-starter-kit/README.md

 | webpack-cli                     | Run Webpack via the command line                                 |
 | webpack-dev-server              | Serve app via Webpack                                            |

 ## Acknowledgement and Thanks

-This starter kit is prepared based on the [Starter Kit](https://github.com/coryhouse/pluralsight-redux-starter) by [Cory House](https://github.com/coryhouse)
+This starter kit is prepared with additional custom configuration on the [Starter Kit](https://github.com/coryhouse/pluralsight-redux-starter) by [Cory House](https://github.com/coryhouse)